peteflorence/nanomap_ros/README.md

 <p align="center">
   <img src="./docs/n_queries.png" width="450"/>
 </p>
-On single-core of an Intel Skylake i7.
-Error bars are shown as standard error of the mean.
-Docker image with all packages buildable inside provided at: <https://hub.docker.com/r/flamitdraper/mapping/>

 Nanomap is two to four orders of magnitude faster than these other benchmarked packages at rebuilding its data structure upon receiving updated pose history information.

 <p align="center">
   <img src="./docs/n_poses.png" width="450"/>
 </p>

+(On single-core of an Intel Skylake i7.
+Error bars are shown as standard error of the mean.
+Docker image with all packages buildable inside provided: <https://hub.docker.com/r/flamitdraper/mapping/> )

 ### Required Dependencies